Quick Help

 Question

-Two devices, a and b, talk to each other with a serial port.
-I want to log the data.
-So my plan is to have a PC with 2 com ports, one connected to a the other to b, and have data logging software "patch" both com ports together, so whenever data comes in on port #1, it goes out port #2, and vice-versa.
-That way devices a and b will continue to talk together and function, and I can capture the data to see that it's correct.
+Two devices, A and B, communicate with each other via a serial port.
+I want to log the data exchanged between them.
+My plan is to use a PC with two COM ports - one connected to device A and the other to device B. I will use data logging software to "patch" both COM ports together.
+So whenever data comes in on port 1, it goes out through port 2, and vice versa.
+This way, devices A and B can continue to communicate normally, while I capture and verify the data being transmitted.

 Will your software do what I need?